johanvergeer/python-interfaces/README.rst

 And that's it.
 This is a very simple example, but you can also use this in a CLI app using Click_ or in a webapp using Flask_.
-When you want to use another storage, just implement the `PersonRepositoryProtocol` and inject it into the use cases.
+When you want to use another storage, just implement the :code:`PersonRepositoryProtocol` and inject it into the use cases.

 So what's next?